 Four hours.
 Prerequisites: One other course in philosophy or permission of the instructor.
 This course explores fundamental philosophical questions of identity in regards to the societal categories of class, gender, race, and sexuality within contemporary society.
-The aim of this course is to investigate these categories both in-themselves and in relation to each other.
-Examples of questions explored in this course: What is identity?
-What does it mean to say that we are the same person from one moment to the next?
-Are the categories of class, gender, race, and sexuality constructed?
-How does oppression function at the intersection of these categories?
-These questions, and others, will be explored from a number of diverse systems of thought.
+The aim of this course is to in-